 GRADUATE PROGRAM The School of Fine Arts offers a program leading to the degree of Master of Fine Arts with concentrations in studio art, dance, drama, and music.
 The primary activity of the School of Fine Arts is performance - the creative act.
 Research activities are concerned with illuminating performance and inspiring the studio experience.
 The intellectual activity of theoretical, literary, and historical courses complements the practical work in studio workshops and performance.
 The aim of the program is, thus, to produce literate artists who are responsive to intellectual stimuli, who are capable of integrating knowledge into creative acts, and who are disciplined to the point of freedom.
 It is the strong belief of the School that intellectual integrity and professional excellence cannot exist without each other.
-ADMISSION TO THE PROGRAM Applications are accepted for fall quarter admission only, and ordinarily must be completed by March 1 as the number of graduate students that can be admitted to the School of Fine Arts is limited.
+Admission to the Program Applications are accepted for fall quarter admission only, and ordinarily must be completed by March 1 as the number of graduate students that can be admitted to the School of Fine Arts is limited.
 Applicants are advised to arrange for submission of portfolios, auditions, compositions, dossiers, and interviews, as appropriate, by March 1.
 Students applying for scholarships and fellowships should do so by March 1, and are also encouraged to apply for financial assistance through the Office of Financial Aids.
 The School of Fine Arts has a modest number of teaching assistantships available in all areas, and all candidates are automatically reviewed for teaching assistantship positions; the School informs successful candidates by June 1 for the following academic year.
 Upon admission to the program the student will be assigned an advisor.
 The student should discuss with this advisor the scope of undergraduate preparation to determine any areas which may need strengthening if the student is to derive full benefit from graduate study.
-History of Art The program in the history of art is designed to provide a comprehensive study of art as a humanistic discipline.
+History of Art Steven H. Wander, Ph.D.
+Stanford University, Chair and Assistant Professor of Art History George Bauer, Ph.D.
+Princeton University, Associate Professor of Art History Linda Bauer, Ph.D.
+Institute of Fine Arts, New York University, Associate Professor of Art History Hara Georgiou, Ph.D.
+Bryn Mawr, Associate Professor of Art History Philip Leider, M.A.
+University of Nebraska, Lecturer in Art History The program in the history of art is designed to provide a comprehensive study of art as a humanistic discipline.
 The program is concerned with understanding the function and characteristics of the monuments of civilization.
 Artists' intentions and achievements are studied in their historical settings.
 Students majoring in the history of art should select appropriate courses in classics, history, literature, and philosophy, as well as in other areas of the fine arts.
 All majors in the history of art are encouraged to study a second language beyond the minimum program requirement of two years in a single language at the university level.
-REQUIREMENTS FOR THE BACHELOR'S DEGREE University Requirements: See page 22.
+Requirements for the Bachelor's Degree University Requirements: See page 13.